Vukodlok/FreeCodeCamp-Projects/README.md

 - Shortest Path Algorithm - Use Python to create an algorithm for the shortest path of a spanning tree diagram.
 This was part of FCC's Scientific Computing with Python course.
 - Tower of Hanoi Algorithm - Use Python to create an algorithm to solve the Tower of Hanoi problem using recursion.
 This was part of FCC's Scientific Computing with Python course.
 - Merge Sort - Use Python and recursion to create a merge sort algorithm.
 This was part of FCC's Scientific Computing with Python course.
+- Time Calculator - Use Python to take in a time input and calculate an ending time based on the starting time and duration.
+This was part of FCC's Scientific Computing with Python course.